Bethsaida: Bronze and Iron Ages

-Excavations indicate that the settlement was founded in the 10th century BCE, in the biblical period.
+Excavations indicate that the settlement was founded in the 11th century BCE, in the biblical period.
 Et-Tell was inhabited during both the Bronze Age and the Iron Age.
 The fortified town there is associated by researchers with the biblical kingdom of Geshur.

-Imposing archaeological finds, mainly the Stratum V city gate, date to the post-Geshurite 8th century BCE, but there are indications, as of 2016, that the archaeologists are close to locating the 10th-century BCE, that is: Geshurite, city gate as well.
+Most imposing archaeological finds, mainly from the Stratum V city gate, date to the 8th century BCE, but as of 2024, archaeologists have found the northwestern chamber wall of the Geshurite city gate of Stratum VI, dating to the 11th-10th centuries BCE.
 The et-Tell site would have been easily the largest and strongest city to the east of the Jordan Valley during the Iron Age II era.

-In July 2018, a group of twenty archaeologists led by Rami Arav discovered a structure identified as a city gate.
-They tentatively identified the city with biblical Zer, a name used during the First Temple period.
+The archaeologists tentatively identify the city with biblical Zer, a name used during the First Temple period.

 Hellenistic and Roman periods

-Et-Tell was inhabited on a lesser scale during the first centuries BCE and CE than in the Bronze Age and Iron Ages.
+Et-Tell was reinhabited again in the third century BCE and continued on a lesser scale during the first century CE.
 Archaeological excavations at site have revealed fishing gear, including lead weights used for fishing nets, as well as sewing needles for repairing fishing nets.
 The findings indicate that most of the city's economy was based on fishing on the Sea of Galilee.
-Two silver coins dating to 143 BCE, as well as Slavonic bronze coins, bronze coins from the time of Alexander Jannaeus, King of the Hasmonean dynasty (reigned c.
-103-76 BCE), and one coin from the time of Philip the Tetrarch (a son of Herod the Great), ruler of the Bashan (reigned 4 BCE - 34 CE), were discovered at the site.
+Two silver coins dating to 143 BCE, as well as Seleucid bronze coins, bronze coins from the time of Alexander Jannaeus, King of the Hasmonean dynasty (reigned c.
+103–76 BCE), and one coin from the time of Philip the Tetrarch (a son of Herod the Great), ruler of the Bashan (reigned 4 BCE – 34 CE), were discovered at the site.
 Philip the Tetrarch applied the name "Julias" (Ἰουλιάδα) to the site, which he named after Caesar's daughter.